Keyri-Co/passkey-manager/readme.md

   console.error('Error Registering User:', error);
 }
 ```
-Replace `yourApi.post` with your API endpoint.

-### Authenticating a User
+### Authenticating a Passkey

-Authenticate a user and verify the authentication with your API:
+You can have the user verify their Passkey by using the `authenticate` method and sending the response to your API.

 ```javascript
 try {